Mexico's Pemex declares Ramones II natgas pipeline tender void

-MEXICO CITY (Reuters) - State oil and gas monopoly Pemex on Tuesday declared the tender void for the second phase of Mexico’s biggest natural gas pipeline project after only one bidder made an offer on the $1.8 billion project.
+MEXICO CITY (Reuters) - Mexico’s state oil and gas monopoly Pemex on Tuesday declared the tender for the second phase of the country’s biggest natural gas pipeline project void after only one bidder made an offer on the $1.8 billion project.

 Pemex’s gas unit PGPB said the bid did not comply with the project’s technical or economic specifications, which now casts doubt on Mexico’s future supplies of cheap natural gas.